 It is a medicine used by women to prevent and treat bone loss (osteoporosis) after menopause.

-It decreases bone loss and helps maintain strong bones, making it less likely to break.
+It decreases bone loss and helps maintain strong bones, making them less likely to break.

-Raloxifene may also lower your chances of getting a certain type of breast cancer (invasive breast cancer) after menopause .
+Raloxifene may also lower your chances of getting a specific type of breast cancer (invasive breast cancer) after menopause.

-Raloxifene is not an estrogen hormone, but it acts like estrogen in some parts of the body, like your bones.
-In other parts of the body (uterus and sinuses), raloxifene acts as an estrogen blocker.
+Raloxifene is not an estrogen hormone, but it acts like estrogen in some body parts, like your bones.
+In other body parts (uterus and sinuses), raloxifene acts as an estrogen blocker.

 It does not relieve the symptoms of menopause, such as hot flashes.
 Raloxifene belongs to a class of medications known as selective estrogen receptor modulators (SERM).

 This medicine should not be used before menopause.
 Also, it should not be used to prevent heart disease.

 How to use